-Compressor functions are delayed for up to three minutes upon subsequent unit restarts.
+Compressor functions are delayed for up to ten seconds upon the first startup of the unit, and are delayed for up to three minutes upon subsequent unit restarts.

 Automatic shutoff based on discharge temperature

 If the compressor discharge temperature exceeds a certain level for a period of time, the compressor ceases operation.